 You can now click Update or Restore:

 Clicking Update will update the iOS firmware without deleting your data.
 Clicking Restore will delete your data and reinstall iOS.

 There are times when the only way to resolve issues is to contact Apple Support since nothing you do at your end is working out.
 In that case, make an appointment with an Apple Store and visit them.

 Part III: Useful iPhone 13 Maintenance Tips

-Now that you have successfully powered your iPhone, you might be wondering if there is anything you can do to prevent such situations in future.
+Now that you have successfully powered your iPhone, you might be wondering if there is anything you can do to prevent such situations in the future.
 In other words, you are looking for useful iPhone 13 maintenance tips that keep your new iPhone running like new.
 Yes, there are some steps you can take that ensure your iPhone 13 runs as smoothly as it can with minimal issues of overheating and other such annoyances.

 Tip 1: When Charging

 While charging the iPhone, use it minimally so that it not only charges quicker but also cooler.
-On topic, use fast-charging solutions when travelling or in areas with adequate ventilation so that the heat generated with faster charging (higher voltage) may be dissipated into the environment seamlessly, keeping the temperature of the iPhone within spec.
+On topic, use fast-charging solutions when traveling or in areas with adequate ventilation so that the heat generated with faster charging (higher voltage) may be dissipated into the environment seamlessly, keeping the temperature of the iPhone within spec.

 Tip 2: About Cables And Adapters